Yuzhang Academy Self-cultivation Education School

-Yuzhang College Self-Cultivation Education School is a private non-degree school established in 2013 in Nanchang City, Jiangxi, China.
-The school accepts and disciplines teenagers with rebellious behavior.
-Its predecessor is a school for Internet addiction called "Dragon Confession School" established in 2007 and Yuzhang College Moral Education School established at the end of 2011, referred to as Yuzhang Academy.
+Yuzhang College Self-Cultivation Education School was a private non-degree school established in 2013 in Nanchang City, Jiangxi, China.
+The school accepted and ‘disciplined’ teenagers with rebellious behavior.
+Its predecessors were a school for Internet addiction called "Dragon Confession School" established in 2007 and Yuzhang College Moral Education School established at the end of 2011, also referred to as Yuzhang Academy.

-The school claims to focus on self-cultivation courses for young people, but students believe that there are fewer formal courses and more etiquette training.
-Many students have accused schools of having a series of corporal punishment policies in place to manage students, and that they have coerced students to the point of suicide, which seriously harms their physical and mental health.
+The school claimed to ‘focus on self-cultivation courses for young people’.
+Many students have alleged the school of having a series of corporal punishment policies in place to manage students, and coercing students by physical and mental means to the point of suicide.

-This college has aroused widespread public attention after being exposed on the Internet.
+This college has aroused widespread public attention after being exposed on the Internet of abuse.
 At the end of 2017, the school took the initiative to apply for the cessation of operation.
 In 2019, Yuzhang Academy once again caused widespread discussion on the Internet.
 In July 2020, the school's founder, Wu Junbao, was found guilty of illegal detention and sentenced to two years and 10 months in prison.
 In January 2021, the Intermediate People's Court of Nanchang City, Jiangxi Province, revoked the attached civil judgment on the grounds that the facts were unclear and remanded the case for retrial.
 Nowadays, due to the law not being enforced, many branches of Yuzhang Academy are still running in some cities and towns in China, where children are still being abused and some died.

 Background

 The predecessor of Yuzhang Academy was established in 2007 as an Internet addiction school called "Dragon Confession School".
 In June 2010, Wu Junbao applied for the registered trademark "Yuzhang Academy".
 At the end of 2011, the trademark was successfully registered, and the moral education school of Yuzhang Academy was formally established in Ruxi Wu Village, Luojia Town, Qingshanhu District, Nanchang City.
 Wu Junbao claimed that the establishment of the academy was the "resumption of learning" of Yuzhang Academy in history, and he hoped to "awaken the improvement of social atmosphere through the return of 'tradition'", and inspire the "post-90s" and "post-00s" with Chinese culture.
 Li Douluo, the former mayor of Nanchang City, was the honorary principal of the school and endorsed the college On May 16, 2013, Yuzhang Academy's Self-Cultivation Education School was officially established in Wancun, less than 10 minutes away from Wucun and its qualifications are private non-academic educational institutions, and students have moved to the new campus.
-In January 2014, the College added the job function of general delinquent youth transformation.
+In January 2014, the college added the job function of general delinquent youth transformation.
 On February 23 of the same year, the academy was listed as the Guardianship and Mentoring Base for Minors of the Xihu District Procuratorate of Nanchang City, Jiangxi Province, and became the first Guardianship and Mentoring Base for Minors in Jiangxi Province.